 If you want to play A Dark Room, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-A Dark Room has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in A Dark Room which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.